 - Newtonian Mechanics: kinematics, dynamics, rotational motion, oscillations, and waves.

-- Electricity and Magnetism - charges, electric forces and fields, magnetic forces and fields, and special relativity.
+- Electricity and Magnetism: charges, electric forces and fields, magnetic forces and fields, and special relativity.

-If a student has not passed all four exams before April 15, that student will have failed the first attempt on this portion.
+If a student has not passed all four exams before April 15, that student will be deemed to have failed the first attempt at this portion of the senior capstone, per college guidelines regarding senior capstones.
 Students in this position will be given one more opportunity to pass all remaining gateway exams shortly after April 15.